mwanta/TextEditor/README.md

 This program can be run in an IDE with the provided code.

-I was the sole contributor to this project.
+I am the sole contributor to this project.

 Screenshots of the text editor: